Famolus/HTPressableButton/README.md

 ```

 ###Additional UIColors
-You can freely use the additional colors in file *UIColors+HTColor* anywhere you wish by:
+You can freely use the additional colors in file *UIColors+HTColor* anywhere in your project by:
 ```objective-c
     [UIColor colorNameHere]
 ```